Peter Coombe Mandolins and Guitars

 piece Ebony bridge.

-Engraved gold James tailpiece.
-The
+Engraved gold James tailpiece, or a

-Pancake mandolins have a nickel cloud tailpiece
+tailpiece and the Pancake mandolins have a cloud tailpiece.

 High